The focus of the trip to England was to see the work of the new guard of classical architects in England.

 We arrived rather late at night and had dinner at our hotel.
 At the time, I didn’t realize that we were staying in a new building!
 I didn’t know anything about Poundbury until the next day.

 This is a photo I took the following morning at the start of our walking tour of Poundbury.
 The hotel is named after Prince Charles’ late grandmother, The Duchess of Cornwall (Inn).

-Rounding out this amazing pool of classical architectural talent is another brilliant young architect, George Saumarez Smith of Adam Architecture.
+Rounding out this amazing pool of classical architectural talent is another brilliant young, classical architect, George Saumarez Smith of Adam Architecture.
 We will be looking at some of George’s gorgeous work very soon.

 Also, please check out my instagram as I have posted some images not on the blog.

 Let’s take a look around Poundbury, the planned community of classical architecture.

 Yes, I know… it doesn’t look quite real, does it?
 It’s almost a little Truman Show-esque in that it looks like a painted backdrop, but I do believe those are real houses and real grass in the distance.